List of Hot R&B Singles number ones of 1993

 SWV (pictured in 2014) had two number ones in 1993.

 Billboard published a weekly chart in 1993 ranking the top-performing singles in the United States in African American-oriented genres; the chart has undergone various name changes over the decades to reflect the evolution of black music and has been published as Hot R&B/Hip-Hop Songs since 2005.
 In 1993, it was published under the title Hot R&B Singles, and 15 different singles reached number one.

 Whitney Houston's "I Will Always Love You" broke several chart records that year.
 Already number one for four weeks the previous year, it would spend seven more weeks at number one.
 In doing so, it became the first single in the history of the R&B charts to block a new song from entering number one in the beginning of the year.
 Also with the song spending eleven weeks at number one, it broke the record for being the longest-running number one single since Billboard merged its previously separate R&B sales and airplay charts in 1958.

 A number of acts topped the chart for the first time in 1993: Naughty by Nature, Dr. Dre, Snoop Dogg, Silk, H-Town, SWV, Tag Team, Ice Cube, Das EFX, Xscape and DRS.

 On the issue of Billboard, dated February 20, 1993, hip-hop group Naughty by Nature entered number one with their single "Hip Hop Hooray".
 It was replaced the following week by the duo of Dr. Dre and Snoop Dogg with their single, "Nuthin' but a 'G' Thang", staying at the top spot for two weeks.
-The single was the leading track off Dr. Dre's solo debut album, The Chronic, which would go on to become one of the the most important and influential albums of the 1990s and one of the best-produced hip-hop albums.
+The single was the leading track off Dr. Dre's solo debut album, The Chronic, which would go on to become one of the most important and influential albums of the 1990s and one of the best-produced hip-hop albums.
 In 2019, the album was selected by the Library of Congress for preservation in the National Recording Registry as "culturally, historically, or aesthetically significant".